uviclibraries/genai-pathway/index.md

 ## Introductory Workshops
 1. **[GenAI: Introduction & Prompt Design](https://lib.uvic.ca/gen-ai){:target="_blank"}** (_Introduction_)
-   - Workshop participants will explore the use of GenAI to assist with Student Research for idea generation & consider ethical considerations such as plagiarism & privacy.
+   - Explore the use of GenAI to assist Researchers with idea generation & consider ethical considerations such as plagiarism & privacy.
-   - In the hands-on portion of the workshop, participants will explore GenAI tool usage & output for accuracy & biases.
-The workshop will encourage informed, responsible GenAI use.
+   - Participants will also explore GenAI tool usage & output for accuracy & biases.
+   - The workshop will encourage informed, responsible GenAI use.
 2. **AI: Tools for Literature Reviews** (_Introduction_) - COMING SOON
    - Participants will learn about various AI tools that can assist with literature reviews.
    - In the hands-on portion of the workshop, participants will explore attribution methods, and library resource integration, to encourage informed, responsible AI use.